Detecting Dental Landmarks from Intraoral 3D Scans: the 3DTeethLand challenge: Experimental results

 \figureabvr \ref{fig:visual_comparison} provides an overall visual comparison of landmark detection obtained by the six methods.
 Each column represents a lower jaw example, allowing for a direct comparison of how well each team's method performs.
 Notably, the Radboud team's approach shows the best alignment between the detected landmarks and the ground truth, indicating a higher level of accuracy and consistency in landmark localization.
 On the other hand, the 3DIMLAND team's approach struggles with missing or mislocated landmarks.

-\figureabvr \ref{fig:visual_comparison_hard_cases} presents examples of challenging cases where the proposed methods failed to accurately detect all landmarks.
-In the final case (fourth column), none of the teams successfully identified all the ground-truth landmarks.
-The Radboud and YY-LAB teams missed some cusp points, while the Chohotech, YN-LAB, IGIP-LAB, and 3DIMLAND teams failed to detect landmarks on the right half of the jaw.
-In the second case (second column), the Chohotech and YY-LAB teams misclassified some landmarks, with some distal points labeled as mesial and some mesial points labeled as distal.
+\figureabvr \ref{fig:visual_comparison_hard_cases} presents difficult cases, in which all methods perform different mistakes.
+These cases exhibit missing teeth, severe arch asymmetry, pronounced tooth rotations, and incomplete surface regions, in which the proposed methods failed to detect all landmarks accurately.
+In the final case (fourth case), none of the teams successfully identified all the ground-truth landmarks.
+The Radboud and YY-LAB teams missed some cusp points, while the ChohoTech, YN-LAB, IGIP-LAB, and 3DIMLAND teams failed to detect landmarks on the right half of the jaw.
+In the second case, the ChohoTech and YY-LAB teams misclassified some landmarks, with some distal points labeled as mesial and some mesial points labeled as distal.

-\subsection{Discussion}
+In summary, the top-performing methods demonstrate robust performance, and in successful cases the achieved accuracy lies within human annotation variability and clinically acceptable limits, supporting their practical clinical applicability.

+\section{Discussion}

-The results from the previous tables and boxplot figures highlight a clear performance gap between the top-performing teams and the lower-ranked ones.
-The Radboud and ChohoTech teams consistently outperformed others in both precision and recall, showcasing the effectiveness of their approaches in landmark detection.
-In contrast, teams like IGIP-LAB and 3DIMLAND struggled to achieve comparable results, underscoring areas in their methods that require significant improvement.
-By examining the methods, we identify three high-level features of the approaches that seem to have relevance to their performance, namely the runtime complexity, the use or absence of segmentation, and the mathematical problem statement (regression vs. classification).
-We next discuss the observed trends.
+The challenge results highlight a clear performance gap between the top-performing teams and the lower-ranked ones.
+Radboud and ChohoTech consistently outperformed others in both precision and recall, demonstrating the effectiveness of their landmark detection strategies, while teams such as IGIP-LAB and 3DIMLAND struggled to achieve comparable results, revealing areas needing significant improvement.
+These differences cannot be explained solely by the choice of backbone, segmentation strategy, or data augmentation, but also by how each method handles local geometric detail and refinement.
+In the following, we discuss the observed trends and high-level features that appear most relevant to performance.